1984 Dallas nightclub shooting: Legacy

-Shortly after the 30th anniversary of the shooting, The Dallas Morning News described it as "Dallas’ worst mass murder".
+Shortly after the 30th anniversary of the shooting, The Dallas Morning News described it as "Dallas’ worst mass murder", as did the Fort Worth Star-Telegram in 2004.

 In 2003, American author Gary M. Lavergne wrote a book about the case, Worse Than Death: The Dallas Nightclub Murders and the Texas Multiple Murder Law, published by University of North Texas Press.
+He said of Belachheb's fate that "[he] was only happy when he was out roaming the streets and going to bars and trying to pick up women and drinking.
+So to put him in a cell is true punishment, and for him, I think it's worse than death".

 Belachheb died in prison at age 72 on October 19, 2017, of natural causes.